60s and 70s Beer Guide

 The rise of keg bitter in the sixties stopped a trend that had begun after the War of increasing sales of bottled beer.
 It even appeared that sales of bottled beer might overtake draught beer.
 Reasons for choosing it over traditional ales were consistency, brightness, a clean palette and sparkle.
 Keg bitter provided all these qualities at a cheaper price.

 Canned beer was in its infancy in the late 50s.
-Ind Coopes Long Life was one of the first.
+Ind Coope's Long Life, introduced in 1956, was one of the first.
 The brewer picked up on concerns about the quality of cask ales and claimed Long Life was brewed for the can and never varied.
 Canned beer sales increased throughout the sixties, but did not become important until the seventies.
 Watneys Party Seven was a new take on canned beer.

 Before the 60s, the supply of beer had been regional.
 There were a few exceptions with bottled Guinness, Bass and Worthington sold throughout the country.
 In the sixties other national names emerged, namely Double Diamond (bottled), Mackeson Stout (bottled) and draught and bottled Watneys Red Barrel.
 Watneys Red Barrel was making inroads into the free trade.
 Double Diamond, Bass Worthington and most notably Guinness, were becoming increasingly available as draught.
 The success of Guinness encouraged Watneys to compete with Colonel Murphy's Stout.
 After a test marketing campaign, they abandoned it and stocked draught Guinness in Watneys' houses instead.